Best Medicare Advantage Plans in California (2026)

 Review Star Ratings and Quality Metrics

 CMS star ratings reflect customer satisfaction, care quality and plan administration.
-Plans with 4.0 stars or higher deliver better service and health outcomes.
+Plans with 4 stars or higher provide better service and health outcomes.

 6. 6

 Many California Medicare Advantage plans include dental, vision, hearing, fitness memberships and over-the-counter allowances.
-Compare which extras matter most for your lifestyle and health needs.
+Compare extras based on what you need most.

 7. 7

 Out-of-pocket maximums cap your annual spending on covered services.
-Lower maximums provide better financial protection if you face serious illness or injury, though they typically come with higher premiums.
+Lower maximums provide better financial protection if you experience serious illness or injury, though they come with higher premiums.

 How Much Does Medicare Advantage Cost in California?

-Medicare Advantage costs in California vary by plan type, reflecting trade-offs between monthly premiums and out-of-pocket maximums.
-HMO plans are the cheapest in the state with a median premium of $0 and average of $18 per month, though out-of-pocket maximums average $3,043.
-HMO-POS plans cost slightly more at a $28 average monthly premium but feature lower out-of-pocket maximums averaging $2,762.
-PPO plans are the most expensive option in the state, showing a median monthly premium of $41 and an average of $47.
-PPO out-of-pocket maximums average $5,423, nearly double those of HMO plans.
-These higher costs reflect the added flexibility to see out-of-network providers and access specialists without referrals.
+Medicare Advantage costs in California vary by plan type.
+HMO plans cost the least in the state with a median premium of $0 and average of $18 per month.
+HMO out-of-pocket maximums average $3,043.
+HMO-POS plans cost more at a $28 average monthly premium but have lower out-of-pocket maximums averaging $2,762.
+PPO plans cost the most in the state with a median monthly premium of $41 and an average of $47.
+PPO out-of-pocket maximums average $5,423, nearly double HMO plans.
+PPO plans cost more because they let you see out-of-network providers and access specialists without referrals.

 HMO$0$18$3,043